 pleased to have played such a major role helping Divine Mercy become the greatest grassroots movement in Church history?

 "Not because of me," he said, a tad bit annoyed.
 "It's on account of St. Faustina!"
+'Be Merciful'

 The man who smuggled the Diary of St. Faustina out of Poland and documented her beatification and canonization miracles, would often summarize the heart and soul of the call to live Divine Mercy.

 "When we look into

 the Scriptures, we see three foremost commands from God.
 'Be holy because I, your God, am holy,' and our Lord says in the Sermon on the Mount, 'Be perfect as your heavenly Father is perfect.'
 And we say, 'How can we be holy as God and perfect as God, when

 the Scriptures themselves say no one but God is holy; no one but God is perfect?'"